coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-wallet-config.md

 #### Adding Network Manually

-Once you've set up your MetaMask wallet, you can use it to connect to Core by adding Core chain details in MetaMask's network settings.
+Once you've set up your MetaMask wallet, you can use it to connect to Core blockchain by adding Core network details in MetaMask's network settings.
 Navigate to `Settings->Networks` in MetaMask and click the `Add Network` button.
 Input the following information:

 <Tabs defaultValue="testnet2" values={[
 {label: 'Testnet2', value: 'testnet2'},
-{label: 'Testnet1', value: 'testnet1'},
 {label: 'Mainnet', value: 'mainnet'},
 ]}>